General Register House: Background

 Scottish records of importance were previously held in Edinburgh Castle but James Douglas, 14th Earl of Morton in his capacity as Lord Clerk Register proposed a new building in the newly proposed New Town of Edinburgh around 1760.
 He got the government to allot £12,000 from forfeited estates of the Jacobites and investing this the sum plus interest proved enough to commence the project and Robert Adam was commissioned to design this major work in 1765.
 The foundation stone was laid on 27 June 1774 by Lord Frederick Campbell, Lord Register of Scotland.
 Thomas Miller of Barskimming, the Lord Justice Clerk, and James Montgomery, the Lord Advocate were his co-trustees in ensuring the progress of the project.
 The site architect was Robert's brother John Adam and James Salisbury was the Clerk of Works.
-The master masons in charge of the construction were John Wilson and David Henderson, using stone from Craigleith and Hailes.
+The master masons in charge of the construction were John Wilson and David Henderson, using stone from Craigleith and Hailes quarries in Edinburgh.
 The clock and weather vane were built by Benjamin Vulliamy.

 By 1803 the building was incomplete but was already concluded as inadequate in scale.
 In 1813 Archibald Elliot redesigned the front to conceal a new basement area, not in the original design.
 In 1822 Robert Reid was commissioned to redesign the north section to be more commodious and this section was eventually completed in 1834, sixty years after the project began.